Kishore9987/csegithub/README.md

  ## ordered list
  1. this is about first line
- 2. this is secind line
+ 2. this is second line
  3. Coding is fun

  A. C is basic programming